 Research and Development Expenses.
-Research and development expenses were \$8.0 million for the six months ended June 30, 2015.
-Research and development expenses for the six months ended June 30, 2015 were primarily comprised of \$4.1 million in outsourced research contracts, \$1.3 million in compensation and related personnel costs, \$1.0 million in share-based compensation mainly related to stock awards to consultants, \$0.8 million in license fees related to in-process research and development, and \$0.6 million in outsourced clinical development costs.
-We expect to incur substantial research and development expenses in 2015 based on increased clinical development activities for our tipifarnib product candidate and research and development for KO-947 and our other programs.
+Research and development expenses were \$12.7 million and \$3,000 for the nine months ended September 30, 2015 and the period from August 22, 2014 (Inception) to September 30, 2014, respectively.
+Research and development expenses for the nine months ended September 30, 2015 were primarily comprised of \$6.8 million in outsourced research contracts, \$2.1 million in compensation and related personnel costs, \$1.1 million in outsourced clinical development costs, \$1.4 million in share-based compensation mainly related to stock awards to consultants, and \$0.8 million in license fees related to in-process research and development.
+We expect to incur substantial research and development expenses in the future based on increased clinical development activities for our tipifarnib product candidate and research and development for KO-947 and our other programs.

 General and Administrative Expenses.
-General and administrative expenses were \$2.6 million for the six months ended June 30, 2015.
-General and administrative expenses included \$1.3 million in compensation costs, \$0.6 million in professional and consulting fees, and \$0.1 million in share-based compensation.
+General and administrative expenses were \$4.4 million and \$63,000 for the nine months ended September 30, 2015 and the period from August 22, 2014 (Inception) to September 30, 2014, respectively.
+General and administrative expenses for the nine months ended September 30, 2015 were primarily comprised of \$2.0 million in compensation costs, \$1.3 million in professional and consulting fees, \$0.4 million in corporate expenses, and \$0.2 million in share-based compensation.
 We expect that our general and administrative expenses will increase in the future as we expand our operating activities and maintain and expand our patent portfolio.

 Management Fee Income, Related Party.
-Management fee income, related party was \$0.6 million for the six months ended June 30, 2015.
-In accordance with the management services agreement with Araxes, we receive a fixed monthly fee of \$0.1 million for management services.
+Management fee income, related party was \$0.9 million and zero for the nine months ended September 30, 2015 and the period from August 22, 2014 (Inception) to September 30, 2014, respectively.
+In accordance with the management services agreement with Araxes, we receive a fixed monthly fee of \$100,000 for management services.